Categories

 When Saint Anthony was about twenty years old, he lost his parents, but he was responsible for the care of his younger sister.
 Going to church about six months later, the youth reflected on how the faithful, in the Acts of the Apostles (4:35), sold their possessions and gave the proceeds to the Apostles for the needy.

-poor, and you will have treasure in heaven; and come follow Me” (Mt.19:21).
+Then he entered the church and heard the Gospel passage where Christ speaks to the rich young man: “If you would be perfect, go, sell what you possess and give it to the poor, and you will have treasure in heaven; and come follow Me” (Mt.19:21).
 Anthony felt that these words applied to him.
 Therefore, he sold the property that he received after the death of his parents, then distributed the money to the poor, and left his sister in the care of pious virgins in a convent.

 Leaving his parental home, Saint Anthony began his ascetical life in a hut not far from his village.
 By working with his hands, he was able to earn his livelihood and also alms for the poor.
 Sometimes, the holy youth also visited other ascetics living in the area, and from each he sought direction and benefit.
 He turned to one particular ascetic for guidance in the spiritual life.